-My primary goal here is to help people better understand what Content Marketing is all about.
-To me, it's so much more than a trendy buzz word.
-It's really about telling a great story, one that's interesting the audience, and one that provides information they need or want.
+My primary goal here is to help people better understand what SEO Content is all about.
+To me, it's so much more than a trendy buzzword.
+It's really about telling a great story, one that's interesting to the audience, and one that provides the information they need or want.
 If I do it right, they'll return again and again to see what's new.
 If I only focus on myself and my objective, then it's not going to work out as well.
 So I have to stay focused on what matters to you, my readers.

 If you want to avoid the pitfalls of some of those abandoned blogs, you want to make sure you stay focused on your customer.
 What do they need to know, what are they interested in, what questions do they have?
 When you blog with your customer in mind you can have great success.